-D. Dividend from Bank Leumi:
+B. Dividend from Leumi Card:

-After the balance sheet date, on August 13, 2018, Bank Leumi Le'Israel Ltd. decided on a dividend distribution in the sum of approx. NIS 361 million (the Company's share - approx. NIS 13 million).

-The distribution date was scheduled for September 6, 2018.
+After the balance sheet date, on November 11, 2018, the board of directors of Leumi Card Ltd. decided on a dividend distribution in the sum of NIS 58 million (the Company's share - NIS 11.6 million), which will be adjusted from the sale value (for details regarding the sale of Leumi Card, see Section 3K).
+The distribution date was scheduled for November 14, 2018.